primatejs/primate/docs/guide/configuration.md

 The directory where types are located.
 [Types](/guide/types) can be used to limit the range of possible values that a variable can hold.

-### paths.guards

-Default `"guards"`

-The directory where guards are located.
-[Guards](/guide/guards) can be used to limit access to routes based on user privilege.

 ### modules